hoomanb1/fuse-examples/dynamic-jms-config-fragment/README.md

             JBossFuse:karaf@root> fabric:container-create-child --jvm-opts "-Xms1024m -XX:MaxPermSize=512m -Xmx1024m -Xdebug" root app-container

-The above command will spin up a fabric-managed child container, not I have passed the jvm arguments to ansure that the container has enough memmory to work with.
+The above command will spin up a fabric-managed child container, note I have passed the jvm arguments to ansure that the container has enough memmory to work with.
 So here how the fabric topology looks like so far:

             JBossFuse:karaf@root> container-list
             [id]             [version]  [type]  [connected]  [profiles]              [provision status]